-Jim Clements became Clemson University’s 15th president on Dec.
+James P. Clements became Clemson University’s 15th president on Dec.
 31, 2013 after serving as president of West Virginia University.
 Since his arrival, the value of the Tiger Paw has never been higher, driven by the university’s elevated academic reputation and the exposure from Clemson University’s athletic success on the national stage.

-Clements is a nationally recognized leader in higher education who has served as president of a university in three different athletic conferences, Big East Conference, Big 12 Conference and ACC, where he served as the 2016-17 chair of the ACC Council of Presidents.
+Clements is a nationally recognized leader in higher education who has served as president of a university in three different athletic conferences, Big East Conference, Big 12 Conference and Atlantic Coast Conference, where he served as the 2016-17 Chair of the ACC Council of Presidents.
 He currently serves on the board of directors for the ACC and as one of eleven members on the College Football Playoff Board of Managers.

-He holds a Bachelor of Science degree in computer science as well as a master’s degree and Ph.D. in operations analysis from the University of Maryland-Baltimore County.
-Clements also holds an M.S. degree in computer science from Johns Hopkins University’s Whiting School of Engineering and was awarded an honorary degree as doctor of public education from his alma mater, UMBC.
+Clements holds a Bachelor of Science degree in computer science as well as a master’s degree and Ph.D. in operations analysis from the University of Maryland, Baltimore County.
+He also holds a master’s degree in computer science from Johns Hopkins University’s Whiting School of Engineering and was awarded an honorary degree as Doctor of Public Education from his alma mater, UMBC.
 His Successful Project Management book is now in its seventh edition and is published in multiple languages and used in numerous countries.